uservices-hackathon/uservices-hackathon.github.io/_includes/docs.md

-Codepot 2015 Workshop
+WJUG 2015 Microservices
 =====================

-Welcome to the Codepot 2015 Workshop!
+Welcome to the WJUG 2015 Microservices!

-Here you find all information required for you to work during the Codepot 2015 Workshop.
+Here you find all information required for you to work during the WJUG 2015 Microservices presentation.

 # Table of contents